GeekWorkCode/plane-api-go/README.md

 4. If needed, the library will automatically perform a follow-up update operation to ensure the correct author is displayed.

 This approach ensures a consistent experience when creating comments through the API, matching what users would see in the Plane UI.

+## States and Issue Workflow

+The States API allows you to manage the workflow states for issues in your projects:

+1. States represent different stages in your issue workflow (e.g., "Todo", "In Progress", "Done").
+2. Each state has a name, description, and color for visual identification in the UI.
+3. States can be created, updated, and deleted through the API.
+4. When creating or updating issues, you can specify which state to use by providing the state ID.

+Note that states that are currently being used by issues may not be deletable until those issues are moved to different states.

 ## License